Nana-Ansah-Adomako/MLcode_/README.md

 ## Conclusion

-- The Random Forest model with tuned hyperparameters provided a balanced performance with an accuracy of 0.80 on the test set.
-- The Decision Tree model with tuned hyperparameters provided a balanced performance with an accuracy of 0.85 on the test set.
+- The RF model and DT model after stratified k fold validation followed by tuned hyperparameters provided a balanced performance with an accuracy of 0.80  and 0.85 respectively on the test set.
 - Feature importance analysis highlighted the significance of `Term_of_Loan`, `Loan_Amount`, and `Applicant_Monthly_Income` in predicting loan approval.

+- ## Note
+- Still annotating data to improve model performance